Republic of Morac-Songhrati-Meads: Kingdom of Humanity

-Legal attempts at legitimacy

-The Kingdom faded into obscurity over the next decade until 1972, when the then-ruling Morton Meads unsuccessfully petitioned the United Nations, Chiang Kai-shek of the Republic of China, and the Philippines to recognise the Kingdom and its claims.
+Morton F. Meads unsuccessfully petitioned the United Nations, Republic of China, and the Philippines for recognition of the kingdom in 1972.
 Later that year, the remainder of the Kingdom's governing body drowned in a shipwreck off the coast of Philippines during Typhoon Ora, except for Meads.

-The Kingdom reappeared in 1985 when Meads sued the United States and others for $25 billion, claiming "unfair competition, harassment, [and] sabotage."
+In 1985 when Meads sued the United States and others for $25 billion, claiming "unfair competition, harassment, [and] sabotage."
 The case was not heard.